Guide to Ultra Low Emission Zones (ULEZ)

 Low Emission Zone (LEZ)

-The LEZ covers a wider area and affects commercial vehicles from large HGVs to small vans, pick up trucks and utility 4x4s.
+The LEZ covers a wider area and affects commercial vehicles from large HGVs to small vans, pickup trucks and utility 4x4s.
 It is also permanently in effect.
-Full details are available here.
+Full details about the Low Emission Zone are here.

 Congestion Charge Zone

-- Introduced in February 2003, the Congestion Charge Zone requires drivers to pay a fee for entering the centre of London between the hours of 07:00 and 18:00 each working day.
-The ULEZ has been put in force in the same area as the Congestion Charge Zone.
-Ultra Low Emission Vehicles (ULEVs) are exempt from the Congestion Charge Zone, though vehicles must pre-register each year to claim the exemption, and there are other exemptions.
-Full details here.
+Introduced in February 2003, the Congestion Charge Zone requires drivers to pay a fee for entering the centre of London between the hours of 07:00 and 22:00 each working day.
+Full battery electric and hydrogen fuel cell cars are exempt from the Congestion Charge Zone, though vehicles must pre-register each year to claim the exemption, and there are other exemptions.

-Tip: While it can appear confusing which charges are due for your trip, we strongly recommend using this portal which calculates what is due based on the day of access to the ULEZ and your vehicle registration number.
+Tip: Whilst it can appear confusing which charges are due for your trip, we strongly recommend using this portal which calculates what is due based on the day of access to the ULEZ and your vehicle's registration number.